-As of June 30, 2006, we had approximately \$12.2 million in principal amount of convertible notes outstanding.
+As of September 30, 2006, we had approximately \$12.1 million in principal amount of convertible notes outstanding.
 Approximately \$2.3 million in principal amount of convertible notes will become due in July 2007, with the balance becoming due in August 2007.
 Interest on our convertible notes is payable quarterly in cash.
 These notes are secured by substantially all of the assets of our company.
-We will be deemed to be in default under these notes if we fail to pay any principal or interest when it becomes due, and we will also be deemed to be in default if we breach any other material provision of our other agreements with the noteholders and we fail to cure such breach within thirty days of notice of default.
-Upon a default under these notes, the noteholders have the right to accelerate the maturity date of the notes and demand that they be immediately repaid by us.
-If we fail to pay such notes, either at maturity or upon acceleration, then the noteholders may elect to foreclose upon the assets securing the notes.
+We will be deemed to be in default under these notes if we fail to pay any principal or interest when it becomes due, and we will also be deemed to be in default if we breach any other material provision of our other agreements with the note holders and we fail to cure such breach within thirty days of notice of default.
+Upon a default under these notes, the note holders have the right to accelerate the maturity date of the notes and demand that they be immediately repaid by us.
+If we fail to pay such notes, either at maturity or upon acceleration, then the note holders may elect to foreclose upon the assets securing the notes.

 On May 12, 2006, we received a letter from one holder holding \$0.5 million of the August 2007 Notes demanding immediate payment of late filing fees and late registration fees for the period following October 31, 2005 through May 3, 2006.
-As a result of the late fee provisions of the restated registration rights agreement, we are obligated to pay late filing and late registration fees accrued through June 30, 2006 of up to \$1.4 million to all of the noteholders.
+As a result of the late fee provisions of the restated registration rights agreement, we are obligated to pay late filing and late registration fees accrued through September 30, 2006 of up to \$1.6 million to all of the note holders.
 In addition, the letter purported to constitute a notice of default under the August 2007 Notes and July 2007 Notes ("Notes") as a result of our failure to pay the late filing and late registration fees.
 Under the terms of Notes, if a default is not cured by us within thirty (30) days of notice thereof, the holder has the right to accelerate all principal and interest due under the Notes.
-The Company filed its Registration Statement Amendment No. 3 on August 4, 2006 and on August 7, 2006, the registration statement became effective.
-Late filing and late registration fees were \$1.5 million as of August 7, 2006.

-not paid the late filing and registration fees and is currently in negotiations with the noteholders to either reduce or delay the payment of the fees and to prevent any acceleration of the amounts due under the Notes.
+The Company filed its Registration Statement on August 4, 2006 and on August 7, 2006, the registration statement became effective.
+Late filing and late registration fees accrued were \$0.8 million as of September 30, 2006.
+During the three and nine months ended September 30, 2006, the Company has accrued \$0.2 million and \$1.6 million and paid \$0.7 million of the late filing and registration fees in September 2006.
+The Company is currently in negotiations with the note holders to either reduce or delay the payment of the remaining fees and to prevent any acceleration of the amounts due under the Notes.

-As of June 30, 2006, \$9.9 million in aggregate principal amount of August 2007 Notes was still outstanding with accrued but unpaid interest in the amount of approximately \$175 thousand.
-In addition, \$2.3 million in aggregate principal amount of July 2007 Notes was also outstanding with accrued but unpaid interest in the amount of approximately \$35 thousand.
-As a result, the outstanding balance of the Notes are presented as current portion of long term debt on the condensed consolidated balance sheet as of June 30, 2006.
+As of September 30, 2006, approximately \$9.9 million in aggregate principal amount of August 2007 Notes was still outstanding with accrued but unpaid interest in the amount of approximately \$173 thousand.
+In addition, \$2.3 million in aggregate principal amount of July 2007 Notes was also outstanding with accrued but unpaid interest in the amount of approximately \$34 thousand.
+The outstanding balance of the Notes is presented as current portion of long term debt on the condensed consolidated balance sheet as of September 30, 2006.
+As of the filing of this quarterly report, the Company has paid all accrued but unpaid interest related to the outstanding balance of the Notes.